Rajaampat Phototour Co.

 Day 4: Kawe – The Equator & Black Rock

 Today we cross the equator, a unique photo opportunity in itself.
 We dive at Eagle Rock, known for its strong currents and congregations of pelagic species.
-The afternoon dive at Black Rock offers stunning swim-throughs and gorgonian-draped walls, perfect for practicing advanced wide-angle and lighting techniques.
+The afternoon dive at Black Rock offers remarkable swim-throughs and gorgonian-draped walls, perfect for practicing advanced wide-angle and lighting techniques.

 Day 5 & 6: Wayag – The Icon of Raja Ampat

-Two days are dedicated to the breathtaking scenery of Wayag.
+Two days are dedicated to the striking scenery of Wayag.
 We undertake the mandatory sunrise climb to the summit of Mount Pindito for the archipelago’s most famous panoramic shot.
 We will spend time working the scene, exploring different compositions as the light changes.
 Other activities include drone photography sessions over the lagoons (with permits), split-level shots in the shallow bays, and exploring the pristine beaches.

 Day 7: Aljui Bay – Macro & Blackwater Diving

 We shift focus from wide-angle to macro.
-Aljui Bay is a muck diver’s paradise, home to ghost pipefish, pygmy seahorses, and a plethora of nudibranchs.
+Aljui Bay is a muck diver’s paradise, home to ghost pipefish, pygmy seahorses, and a many of nudibranchs.
 The highlight is an optional evening blackwater dive.
 Suspended in the deep, we use powerful lights to attract and photograph rare, bioluminescent, and larval-stage creatures—a true photographic frontier.

 Day 8: Kabui Bay & The Passage